By James Furlo on

 Let's talk about that shorter list.
 You DO NOT want to break these rules because there are severe tax consequences.
 Always consult your tax or financial advisor if you're unsure of a transaction or situation.

-• Prohibited Transactions: Sell/exchange/lease property your already own into your SDIRA, transfer/lend SDIRA income/assets to a disqualified person, or supply goods, services, and facilities to a disqualified person.
+- Prohibited Transactions: Sell/exchange/lease property you already own into your SDIRA, transfer/lend SDIRA income/assets to a disqualified person, or supply goods, services, and facilities to a disqualified person.

 There are some subtleties and fine print to all of these.
 So again, consult your tax or financial advisor if you're unsure of a transaction or situation.